openpaul/dnaconverter/README.md

 Dependecies
 -----------

--Depends on python3
+- Depends on python3
--Tested on Ubuntu 12_04
+- Tested on Ubuntu 12_04

 Tutorial